Quick overview

 Pay first, sell later

-If you’re looking for manual work-at-home jobs, you’ve probably come across offers for pen assembly, envelope stuffing, toy assembly or something similar.
+If you’re looking for manual labor work at home, you’ve probably come across offers to assemble pens, stuff envelopes, assemble toys, or something similar.
 You may come across such ads on social media, job portals or directly on the employer’s website.

-At first glance, the advert seems solid and straightforward.
+The advert seems solid and straightforward at first glance.
 A Czech company is looking for people interested in a simple job for which they can receive an above-average salary.
-The work is simple – you don’t need any experience or special skills.
-The company will send you the material and you will do some manual work in the comfort of your home, such as assembling pens, which you will then send back ready-made.
+The job is simple – you don’t need any experience or special skills.
+The company sends you the materials and you do some manual work in the comfort of your home, such as assembling pens, which you then send back ready-made.

 If it worked like that, it would be a really great job.
 Unfortunately, that’s not the reality.
 This kind of work is nowadays taken care of by machine production, which is much faster and cheaper.
 So it doesn’t make sense for people to do this kind of work and have it sent directly to their homes.
 The whole principle behind these offers is something completely different.